sjweston/sjweston.github.io/content/contact.md

               label: Additional Information
               type: textarea
               required: false
-              placeholder: 'Any other details you\'d like to share...'
+              placeholder: 'Any other details you would like to share...'
         # Custom form submit button text
         submit: 'Submit Consultation Request'
         # Custom form success message
         success: 'Thank you for your consultation request!
-I\'ll review your project details and get back to you within 24-48 hours.'
+I will review your project details and get back to you within 24-48 hours.'
         # Custom form error message
         error: 'Sorry, there was an error submitting your request.
-Please try again or email me directly at sara.weston@uoregon.edu'
+Please try again.'
     design:
       # Single column layout for better form focus
       columns: '1'